-The term "monetary instruments" means coin or currency of the United States or of any other country, travelers' checks in any form, money orders, investment securities in bearer form or otherwise in such form that title to them passes upon delivery, and negotiable instruments (except warehouse receipts or bills of lading) in bearer form or other in such form that title to them passes upon delivery.
-The term includes bank checks and money orders which are signed but on which the name of the payee has been omitted, but does not include bank checks, travelers' checks, or money orders made payable to the order of a named person which have not been which contain restrictive endorsed or endorsements.
+The term "monetary instruments" means coin or currency of the United States or of any other country, travelers' checks in any form, money orders, investment securities in bearer form or otherwise in such form that title to them passes upon delivery, and negotiable instruments (except warehouse receipts or bills of lading) in bearer form or otherwise in such form that title to them passes upon delivery.
+The term includes bank checks and money orders which are signed but on which the name of the payee has been omitted.
+However, the term does not include bank checks, travelers' checks, or money orders made payable to the order of a named person which have not been endorsed or which contain restrictive endorsements.